 CountyPrince George's County

-Artist StatementMy novels are entertaining stories that include themes of war and peace, racial equality, gender equality, and residential segregation.
+Artist StatementMy novels are entertaining stories that include themes of war and peace, racial equality, gender equality, residential segregation, and struggles between religions.

 Richard Morris began writing novels after working in the housing industry for thirty years.
 His first book, Cologne No. 10 For Men, is a Vietnam War satire that has been compared to Catch-22 and M.A.S.H.
 It's based on his experiences as a rifle platoon leader in Vietnam.
 Writer’s Digest calls it a “superb novel of the Vietnam War,” and in 2013 the Vietnam Veterans of America reviewer David Willson said, “There aren’t very many funny Vietnam War infantry books.
 This is one of them.
 Read it and be amazed.”
 Two copies have been placed in the Naval Academy Library.